waste-of-kindergarten/xpython37-v0.1/python/Doc/howto/clinic.rst

     Write a pickled representation of obj to the open file.
     [clinic start generated code]*/

-One advantage of real converters is that they're more flexible than legacy converters.
-For example, the ``unsigned_int`` converter (and all the ``unsigned_`` converters) can be specified without ``bitwise=True``.
-Their default behavior performs range checking on the value, and they won't accept negative numbers.
-You just can't do that with a legacy converter!

 Argument Clinic will show you all the converters it has available.
 For each converter it'll show you all the parameters